Four days in Singapore is an ideal amount of time to spend in this country.

-Historically, Kampong Glam has been the center of the Malay and Muslim community in Singapore.
+Historically, Kampong Glam has been the center of the Malay and Muslim communities in Singapore.
 It’s where the famous Sultan Mosque is located.

 A short walk from Haji Lane, you will find Aliwal Arts Center which also has a lot of art in the surrounding blocks.
-Wander the streets and enjoy the shopping, eating and street art.
+Wander the streets and enjoy shopping, eating, and street art.

 How to Get There: Take the MRT to Bugis Station (Green or Blue Line).
 The borders of the street art area are Ophir Road (South), Victoria Street (West), Beach Road (East), and Crawford Street (North).

-Eat at Hill Street Tai Hwa Pork Noodle Shop.
+5. Eat at Hill Street Tai Hwa Pork Noodle Shop.

 The springy noodles are topped with ground pork, meatballs, and a crispy piece of fried fish.
-The shop uses quality meat as pieces are tender and full of flavor.
+The shop uses quality meat as the pieces are tender and full of flavor.
 You can have the noodles in soup or dry (no soup).

-The regular size bowl is 8 SGD ($5.80 USD) and is a decent size for the noodle to meat ratio.
+The regular-size bowl is 8 SGD ($5.80 USD) and is a decent size for the noodle to meat ratio.
 If you want a larger bowl, then you’ll have more meat in your bowl.

-We recommend that you visit during non-peak hours (ex: 2pm) so the line won’t be as long.
+TIP: We recommend that you visit during non-peak hours (ex: 2pm) so the line won’t be as long.
 Otherwise, you may wait up to 1.5 hours in line.

 How to Get There: Take the MRT to Lavender Station (Green Line) and walk about 10 minutes to the residential complex.

-Head to Koon Seng Road and Eat at Old Airport Road Food Centre.
+6. Head to Koon Seng Road and Eat at Old Airport Road Food Centre.

 Contributed by Annie from Off Goes Annie

 Seeing them is a definite bucket list checkpoint in any itinerary.
-Although a little further away from the main attractions of Singapore’s city centre, the architecture on Koon Seng Road is unrivaled by anywhere else in the city.
+Although a little further away from the main attractions of Singapore’s city center, the architecture on Koon Seng Road is unrivaled by anywhere else in the city.